DrPaulBrewer/gridvoting/README.md

   - grid.y1
   - grid.ystep
 * calculated properties
+  - grid.points -- 2D numpy array containing a list of grid points in typewriter order `[[x0,y1],[x0+1,y1],...,[x1,y0]]`
-  - grid.x -- 1D numpy array containing the x-coordinate of each grid point in typewriter order
+  - grid.x -- 1D numpy array containing the x-coordinate of each grid point in typewriter order `[x0,...,x0+1,...,x1]`
-  - grid.y -- 1D numpy array containing the y-coordinate of each grid point in typewriter order
+  - grid.y -- 1D numpy array containing the y-coordinate of each grid point in [y1,...,y1-1,...,y0] typewriter order
   - grid.gshape -- natural shape (number_of_rows,number_of_cols) where rows represent y-axis and cols represent x-axis
   - grid.extent -- equal to the tuple (x0,x1,y0,y1) for use with matplotlib.pyplot.plt
   - grid.len -- equal to the number of points on the grid